snowfoxsh/aplang-book/src/std/strings.md

 # String Module Documentation

-This module provides various string manipulation functions that allow for conversion, splitting, transformation, and inspection of strings.

-### Import Example
 ```ap
 IMPORT MOD "STRING"
 ```

+This module provides various string manipulation functions that allow for conversion, splitting, transformation, and inspection of strings.

 ## Table of Contents